 - The passenger, flying with or without baggage, has an internet-enabled mobile device (cell phone or smartphone).

 Your Electronic Boarding Pass can be delivered to you in the Air Canada app, via text (SMS) message (contains a link to your Electronic Boarding Pass), or via email (contains the flight information details and a link to your Electronic Boarding Pass).
 The Electronic Boarding Pass can be added to the Wallet app so that you no longer need a network connection to display it.

-If you are not eligible for an Electronic Boarding Pass, you can obtain your boarding pass at the airport, at a Self-Service Kiosk or Air Canada check-in counter.
+If you are not eligible for an Electronic Boarding Pass, you can obtain your boarding pass at the airport, at a Self-Service Kiosk, or at an Air Canada check-in counter.

-Self-Service Kiosk Check-in is available starting 12 hour period prior to flight departure, and up to:
+Self-Service Kiosk Check-in is available starting 12 hours before flight departure and up to:

-- At least 45 minutes prior to departure for flights within Canada (except Toronto, where check-in deadline is 20 minutes);
+- At least 45 minutes before departure for flights within Canada (except Toronto, where the check-in deadline is 20 minutes);

 - At least 60 minutes before departure for flights between Canada and other countries (including the U.S.).

 - You have purchased through aircanada.com, Air Canada Reservations, or a travel agent a paper ticket or an electronic ticket.

 - Your flight or the first flight of your itinerary that includes a connecting flight is operated by Air Canada, Air Canada Express, or Air Canada Rouge.